-7..1 The toolbelt
+7.5.1 The toolbelt

-In a web application you typically have an overall look for your whole application or for different sections of your web application.
+In a web application, you typically have an overall look for your whole application or for different sections of your web application.
 It would probably be a good idea to not have to duplicate that standard layout for every form and view your going to create.
 In rails this is addressed by layouts.
 You save those in the app/views/layouts folder but we’ll discuss them a little bit later in this section.

 Then typically there is the actual view on the data returned from the controller action.
 This is probably different for almost every different action and different controllers and this is what Rails sees as a view.
 Now among views there can still be things that are common between different views and you would typically like to be able to reuse those things (like form fields for example).
 You can reuse those html snippets by leveraging partials.